python/editorial-board/content/expectations.md

 3. **Proactive** — identify big documentation projects, reach out to find people to do the work, and lead/shepherd those efforts.

-**We have chosen stance 3.** Rather than waiting for issues to be escalated to us, the board will actively identify significant documentation work, find and support contributors to take it on, and project-manage those efforts to completion.
+**We have chosen to focus on stance 3.** Rather than waiting for issues to be escalated to us, the board will actively identify significant documentation work, find and support contributors to take it on, and project-manage those efforts to completion.